0xPolygonMiden/miden-vm/docs/src/design/lookups/multiset.md

 - If $a$ and $b$ were multiset equal, then the running product column will equal $x$ at the end of the trace.

 Running product columns are computed using a set of random values $\alpha_0$, $\alpha_1, ...$ sent to the prover by the verifier after the prover commits to the execution trace of the program.

-#### Length of running product columns

-Running product columns are computed by including information from the *current* row of the main execution trace into the *next* row of the running product column.
-Thus, in order to ensure that the trace is long enough to give the running product column space for its final value, a padding row may be required at the end of the trace of the component upon which the running product column depends.

-This is true when the data in the main trace could go all the way to the end of the trace, such as in the case of the range checker.

-#### Cost of running product columns
-It is important to note that depending on the field in which we operate, a running product column may actually require more than one trace column.
-This is specifically true for small fields.

-Since Miden uses a 64-bit field, each running product column needs to be represented by $2$ columns to achieve ~100-bit security and by $3$ columns to achieve ~128-bit security.

 ## Virtual tables